joeybaker/wheelhouse-router/README.md

 * `router.app.Datas`: Backbone collections with data (e.g. `A.Datas.streets.fetch()`)
 * `router.app.Controllers`: Wheelhouse controllers.
 Probably not that useful external to the router.

+### `app.router.render(reqObject, options, collection|model)`
+This method gets attached to the main app router object.

+#### `reqObject`
+When called from within a flatiron route: `this`

+#### `options`
+An object that can contain:
+* data: data to pass to the view
+* bootstrap: data to pass to the layout for boostrapping
+* title: the title of the page
+* meta: object for the page metadata

+See below for more info.

+#### `collection|model`
+A backbone collection or model to hand off to the view.
+This is overriden by the data object, or passed off to data if data is a function.

 ### routes.json
 A JSON file that defines the routes.